tuxsoft/WeatherStation/README.md

 ## Note A

- I have not yet received the WeMos with battery, but from what I can tell there is already a 220K/100K divider built into the board for the analogue input.
-Like all things from China this must be verified before assumption.
+ I have received the WeMos with battery, there is already a 220K/100K divider built into the board for the analogue input.
- Update,indeed the divider was Included on the board.
+ Like all things from China this must be verified before assumption as there are many variants of the board..

+## Electronics

+ * GY-273 / HMC5883L - I2C bus
+ * BMP280 / BME280 - Connects to the I2C bus
+ * DHT22 - D5
+ * ML8511 - A0 (see warning above)
+ * Tipper - D6
+ * Anemometer - D7

+ The solar panel is connected to a buck360 who's output (after seting!) is connected to the 5V of the USB connector.

 ## 3D Printing